pantheon-systems/documentation/source/content/solr-drupal-8.md

 ---
 title: Enabling Solr on Drupal 8
 description: Detailed information on using Apache Solr with Drupal 8.
-tags: [addons, siteintegrations]
+tags: [Drupal8,Solr,search]
-categories: [drupal8,integrate,develop]
+categories: [integrate]
 contributors: [peter-pantheon, cityofoaksdesign]
 ---
 [Apache Solr](/solr/) is a system for indexing and searching site content.

 <Alert title="Important Note" type="info" icon="lightbulb">

-**Pantheon Search** uses a special Pantheon Solr service. <Partial file="solr-version.md" />

-Pantheon's Solr can perform full text content searching in a single language.
+**Pantheon Search** derives from Solr and can perform full-text content searching in a single language. <Partial file="solr-version.md" />

 If your search needs include geospatial search, emojis, or multilingual search, consider [OpenSolr](/opensolr/) or another alternative search.

-[Search API Solr 8.x-1.x](https://www.drupal.org/project/search_api_solr) should continue to work as long as the Search API Pantheon module is also being used, following the installation directions below.
+Pantheon Search supports [Search API Solr 8.x-1.x](https://www.drupal.org/project/search_api_solr), which is currently unsupported by Solr.
+Search API Solr 8.x-1.x should continue to work as long as the Search API Pantheon module is also being used, following the installation directions below.

 </Alert>